 If the market value of any fund classified as permanently restricted at year end is below the amount determined to be permanently restricted, the deficit which cannot be funded from temporarily restricted unspent earnings of the fund is reported as a reduction in unrestricted net assets.
-For the year ended June 30, 2013, as a result of unfavorable market conditions, the Foundation's endowment funds experienced deficiencies from original fair value totaling \$54,078, which was recorded as decreases in unrestricted net assets as required by generally accepted accounting principles.
+No funds with deficiencies were recorded for the years ended June 30, 2015 and 2014.